Engineering Quality Solutions

 Github – Using a content-first approach, Github offers its visitors a consistent experience across all devices.

 On mobile devices, where there is less space, GitHub removes the search bar and menu button and reduces its above columns to one.
-And they present a call-to-action, unlike the desktops and laptops, where they focus more on the signup form.
+They also present a call-to-action system, unlike desktops and laptops, where they focus more on the signup form.

 Navigation plays quite a significant role in creating a responsive web design.
-Visitors should be able to navigate their way through your website without any inconvenience.
+Visitors should be able to navigate the website without any hurdles and challenges.
 All the menus should be easily visible and accessible to them.

 Many designers don’t give much thought to navigation, which is honestly a wrong approach.
 The right approach is to design and plan the navigation.
 Your plan should comprise these key elements: